oktadev/okta-blog/_source/_posts/2022-01-19-react-storybook.md

 };
 ```

-The component takes a single property called `measure`.
-The `measure` property specifies the type of units to be converted and can be something like `mass` or `length`.
+The component takes a single property called `measure`, which specifies the type of units to be converted and can be something like `mass` or `length`.
 The code for this component then consists of four parts.
 The first action is to query the `convert-units` library for all the possible unit conversion options.
-The units are mapped into an array of objects, ready to use with the `Select` component.
-In the next part, you'll define four state properties.
-And in the next part, three event handlers are defined.
+Units are mapped into an array of objects, ready to use with the `Select` component.
+In the next part, you'll define four state properties, followed by three event handlers.
 These will react to a change in the user input and update the state accordingly.
 These event handlers contain the actual calls to the `convert-units` library where the unit conversion happens.
 Finally, the component is put together from all the parts and returned.
 You can also create a story for this more complex component with the individual components.
-Create a file `src/stories/Converter.stories.jsx` and paste the following contents into it.
+Create a file `src/stories/Converter.stories.jsx` and paste in the following contents.

 ```js
 import React from 'react';